LucasPlacentino/LiFePO-SoC-Estimation/Readme.md

 ## Improvements

 ### Fixes:
 - **Algorithm**: there's some issue with the algorithm that needs to be fixed during the next phase in order to get a lower MaxAE and lower RMSE.

 ### Enhancements:
 - **Modeling**: Implement a more accurate battery model to improve the estimation accuracy.
 - **Optimization**: Optimize the EKF algorithm to reduce the computational complexity and improve real-time performance.
 - **Validation**: Validate the algorithm on a wider range of scenarios and battery types to ensure robustness and generalization.

 ## Acknowledgments
-We would like to thank the organizers for organizing this challenge/hackathon.
+We would like to thank the organizers for hosting this challenge/hackathon, which enabled us to learn many new concepts and develop new skills.

 ## Team 7 Members
 - **Chloé Blommaert**
 - **Numa Deville**
 - **Lucas Placentino**

 > _All rights reserved._